mwirk/LanguageClassifier/README.md

 This project uses [OpenAI Whisper](https://github.com/openai/whisper) to transcribe `.mp3` audio files and a classical machine learning pipeline to classify the **spoken language** based on the **transcription**.
 It includes a simple **Flask web interface** where users can upload audio files and receive a prediction.

-Web Interface (Flask)

-A minimal Flask API allows users to:
+A minimal Flask API allows users to upload .mp3 audio and get a language prediction in real time.

-Upload .mp3 audio
-Get a language prediction in real time

 ---